Incentives for Collective Innovation: Disposal

+I enrich the model as follows: Whenever an agent obtains an innovation, she immediately decides whether to disclose it or discard it, after observing its size.
+Disclosure raises the stock by the size of the innovation and reveals the identity of the innovator, as in the baseline model.
+Disposal is not observed by other agents.
+I constrain agents to play pure public strategies.

-We recover the baseline model (\Cref{model}) by restricting the agents' strategies so that all innovations produced are disclosed.
+We recover the baseline model (described in \Cref{model}) by restricting strategies so that all innovations are disclosed.
 I refer to the baseline model as the game \emph{with forced disclosure,} and to this model as the game \emph{with disposal}.